carte018/Proconsul/Dockerized/README.md

 ## Step 6:  Build your Docker containers

-For a first-time build, on a newly deployed Docker engine server with no prior configuration and no pre-build Docker images, become "root" on your Proconsul server and run the "build" script in this directory.
+For a first-time build, on a newly deployed Docker engine server with no prior configuration and no pre-built Docker images, become "root" on your Proconsul server and run the "build" script in this directory.
 You can check the syntax by running:

 `build --help`